Adding controls to options

 To view requests for all the options that have approval enabled, complete the following steps.

-1. In the navigation pane, click Topics.
+1. In the navigation pane, click Manage topics.

-3. Click the Manage tab for this topic.
+3. Click the Manage tab.

 4. Click Requests to see a list of all of the requests made against this event source.